LenBekker/COS301-Phase3/README.md

 ## **Merlot Client Information System**

 * The client Information System is required to maintain a database of all client information.
-* Provide a CRUD service (Not real banking interface)
+* Provide a CRUD service (Making use of a web human interface)
 * Have the following functions (To be shared with other modules)
-    * Give userID -> Return E-Mail Address
+    * Give clientID -> Return E-Mail Address
-    * Give userID -> Return Fixed Password
-    * Sync User-list ie. Update the list of users in the caller's database to be the same as the list in the client information system.
+    * On creation of new client -> Assign a clientID and notify connected sub-systems
+    * Provide an active field -> If a client is de-activated/reactivated, all connected sub-systems should be notified
-* Log all transactions
+    * Log all audits in a log file -> Push the file to the reporting system
-* Service to produce log of transactions within given time span

 ## **Team Members**